Sviatohirsk Lavra

 The monastery is near the town of Sviatohirsk (so named for the monastery in 2003), in Donetsk Oblast, eastern Ukraine.

 The monastery also forms the centrepiece of the Holy Mountains National Nature Park (established 1997).
 The Ukrainian Orthodox Church (Moscow Patriarchate) proclaimed it a lavra in 2004.

 History

 The first written mention of the monastery dates from 1627, although Sigismund von Herberstein had alluded to the "Holy Mountains" area as early as 1526.
 It is likely that the first monks settled the area in the 15th century.
 At the time it was a minor monastic establishment in the Wild Fields regularly ravaged by the Crimean Tatars.

 In 1787, Catherine II had it shut down.
 The monastery's lands were secularized and donated to Prince Grigory Potemkin, the Viceroy of New Russia.
-One of his heirs, Aleksander Mikhailovich Potemkin, and his wife Tatiana, née Princess Galitzine, financed the monastery's revival and rebuilding, starting in 1844.
+One of his heirs, Alexandr Mikhailovich Potemkin, and his wife Tatiana, née Princess Galitzine, financed the monastery's restoration, starting in 1844.